distributed-system-analysis/pbench/docs/Agent/user-guide/guides/end-to-end-workflow.md

 The above command will collect data from the registered tools for the specified time period and save it in the `/var/lib/pbench-agent` directory.

-To move the results, the outcomes are tarred and sent to the default pbench-server with
+To move the results, the outcomes are tarred and sent to the configured pbench-server with

 	$pbench-results-move